HairongWu/Auto-X-Industry/README.md

   <h1>Auto-X for Industries</h1>
 </div>

-Not stable for now.
-Please wait for the first release.

 Auto-X for Industries is an autonomous solution that aims to solve the following challenges:

 - High running cost and low efficiency for practical industrial uses with current AI services.
 Customers sometimes defer to use GPUs for some reasons.